linea-it/pzserver_app/README.md

 Shutdown the backend service and change the Django variables.
 Edit the `.env` file

-In production it is **MANDATORY** to turn off Debug `DEBUG=0`. and change the `SECRET` variable which must be unique for each environment.
+In production it is **MANDATORY** to turn off Debug `DEBUG=0`. and change the `SECRET_KEY` variable which must be unique for each environment.

-With the service turned off, run the command below to generate a SECRET, copy and paste it into the `.env`
+With the service turned off, run the command below to generate a SECRET_KEY, copy and paste it into the `.env`

 ```bash
 docker compose run backend python -c "import secrets; print(secrets.token_urlsafe())"